notnigel/portfolio/README.md

-This is a resume page I built for myself using a bootstrap template https://github.com/BlackrockDigital/startbootstrap-resume.
+This is a resume page I built for myself.

+If you want to use this template for your self edit the following files app/scripts/app.js app/images/profile.jpg app/docs/Nigel_David_Resume_xxxx.pdf

+Note: If you want to host it on IBM Cloud/Bluemix edit manifest.yml.
+Follow the steps in the IBM Cloud Hosting Info section below.
+If you're an IBM employee make sure to use the command cf login --sso with the windows command prompt (no third party CLI).

+Credit for the bootstrap template comes from https://github.com/BlackrockDigital/startbootstrap-resume.

 Current features and tools:
 Bootstrap